n-rosati/CIS4820/readme.txt

    void hidePlayer(int number);
    void showPlayer(int number);

-There is a example of a player drawn in the sample world.
+There is x example of x player drawn in the sample world.

 15. Space Flag